 This makes it even more important to take the required measures and keep yourself and your partner safe from infections.
 The common types of STDs are Gonorrhea, Syphilis, HIV/AIDS, Herpes, HPV, Chlamydia and cold sores.

-So, How Do You Keep STDs at Bay?
+So, How Do You Keep Sexually Transmitted Diseases at Bay?

 If you know that you have an STD, you don’t indulge in intercourse.
 It’s as simple as that.
 But it isn’t possible to not indulge in intimacy or intercourse with your partner you so dearly love, is it?